12 Top-Rated Ski Resorts in Switzerland, 2023/24

 The Tortin is famed as one of Europe's steepest descents.
 Set on a natural terrace, with views of the Grand Combin and the Mont Blanc group, Verbier is part of the Four Valleys ski area, joining Thyon, Veysonnaz, and Nendaz for a total of more than 410 kilometers of ski runs and 93 lifts all included in a single lift pass.

-Verbier was named Switzerland's best ski resort in the 2018 World Ski Awards.
-Expect lodging here to be expensive, although the characterful Hotel Les Chamois offers comfortable rooms in a chalet-style atmosphere, at more budget-friendly prices.
+Verbier has been named Switzerland's best ski resort in the past World Ski Awards.
+You can expect lodging here to be expensive, although the characterful Hotel Les Chamois offers comfortable rooms in a chalet-style atmosphere, at more budget-friendly prices.

 5. Grindelwald, Wengen, and the Jungfrau